 6. Key takeaways and next steps

 If you’re interested in switching jobs or starting your professional career as an animation designer, try a free UI short course to better understand if it’s the right role for you.
-To learn more about the exciting field of UI animation, check out the following:
+To learn more about the exciting field of UI design, check out the following: